Bonk (series): Unreleased games

 A conversion of PC Genjin titled Genjin Show: Tobidase!
 VB Genjin was planned for the Virtual Boy, with a former Hudson Soft employee stating that he played Virtual Bomberman as reference during development but the adaptation was scrapped due to the commercial and critical failure of the platform.
 PC Alajin, Bonk Strategy (Uesugi Genjin in Japan), PC Genjin no Te-to-Risu, Bonk IV: The Role-Playing Game/Bonk's Quest (RPG Genjin in Japan), Ultra Genjin and Bonk 3D were planned for the TurboGrafx-16, Nintendo 64 and Nintendo 3DS respectively, but were never released.
-Ultra Genjin eventually became Bomberman Hero for the Nintendo 64.
+Work done on Ultra Genjin was later repurposed for Bomberman Hero (1998).
 A new Bonk game developed by Pi Studios, Bonk: Brink of Extinction, was announced for the PlayStation Network, Xbox Live Arcade, WiiWare and the Nintendo 3DS.
 The title would have included cooperative play but it was cancelled.